Megha849/HygieiaDocs/pages/hygieia/API/api.md

 *	**Step 4: Run the API**

-To run the API from docker, execute the following command from the command prompt:
+To run the API from Docker, execute the following command from the command prompt:

 ```
 docker run -t -p 8080:8080 --link mongodb:mongo -v ./logs:/hygieia/logs -i hygieia-api:latest
 ```
-To verify API access from the web browser, take the port mapping and the IP for your docker-machine <env> ip and then verify using url: http://<docker-machine env ip>:<docker port for hygieia_api>/api/dashboard
+To verify API access from the web browser, take the port mapping and the IP for your docker-machine <env> ip and then verify using url: `http://<docker-machine env ip>:<docker port for hygieia_api>/api/dashboard`

 To list the running containers in the local repository, execute the following command: